HellenTamara/career-archive/README.md

 - **Enhanced Filtering:** Implement advanced filtering options to enable users to search and filter through accomplishments more efficiently.
 - **Integration with LinkedIn:** Allow users to import their professional achievements from LinkedIn to streamline data entry.
-- **Visualization Tools:** Introduce visualization tools to analyze and visualize patterns and trends in your accomplishments.
 - **Collaboration Features:** Enable users to share their accomplishment archives with mentors or colleagues for feedback or collaboration.

 Stay tuned for these exciting updates!